We’re talking about ceramic coating.

 Well, of course, the products became crazy popular in no time!

 It didn’t take that long to start seeing more and more coated vehicles, not all of them being Lamborghinis.
+Read on to learn more in this article of shine armor blog!

 In a nutshell, ceramic coating is a protective layer you can apply to your car to defend it from damage, make it easier to clean, and provide your vehicle with a number of other benefits.
 It's best understood as a wax alternative, and some people prefer ceramic coating to other types of protective layers.